weizhongli/ngomicswf/refs-db/microbiome-workflow/README.md

 https://github.com/weizhongli/ngomicswf/blob/master/workflow-dev/NG-Omics-microbiome-2019.py

 ## build microbial reference genome database for mapping
+This database is for mapping the reads using Centrifuge to get taxonomy abundance.
 It is very complicated and time consuming to build a good and comprehensive microbial reference genome database for mapping metagenomic reads for taxonomy profiling.